Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Results

 \section{Results}

-Owing to the large number of configurations/parameters to sweep, each setup -- repeated across five random seeds for rigor -- was executed on high-performance cluster compute nodes, each with up to 16GB of RAM and desktop GPUs (e.g., NVIDIA RTX 4070).
+Owing to the large number of configurations/parameters to sweep, each setup was executed on distributed cluster compute nodes, each with up to 32GB of RAM and high-performance GPUs (e.g., NVIDIA L40S, RTX6000 Ada, etc.).